Bile Tolerance test is used to differentiate the streptococcus agalectiae from other gram positive cocci.

 Anaerobic bacteria also vary in their ability to grow in the presence of 20% bile.
 Bile tolerance is most helpful in separating the Bacteroides fragilis group from other Bacteroides sp. and in separating fusubacterium mortiferum varium from most other clinically-significant fusobacteria.

-Bile Tolerance test Reagents and Media
+Bile Tolerance Test Reagents and Media

 Following are the Reagents.